 How can staff provide training feedback?

-Staff are encouraged to provide their feedback on EO Online on completion of each module.
+Staff are provided an opportunity to submit feedback on completion of each EO Online module.
 EO Online is reviewed regularly and staff comments are a key component of the review process.
-To report any access problems you can contact email@example.com or telephone +61 7 5430 2830 during office hours
+To report any access problems you can contact firstname.lastname@example.org or telephone +61 7 5430 2830 during office hours.

 Human Resources maintains a confidential record of the names of EO Online participants and dates of successful completion of EO Online.
 The primary collection purpose is to meet the University's obligations under Federal and State legislation.
 Other purposes of collection include program evaluation, with de-identified information used for reporting purposes and for the preparation of various statistical analyses.